egmzcrz/VoronoiDiagram/README.md

 # Usage

-See the example (example.ipynb) for details.
+See the example (src/test.ipynb) for usage details.